Dollar Tree (NASDAQ:DLTR) Price Target Cut to $125.00

-Dollar Tree (NASDAQ:DLTR) had its price objective cut by Royal Bank of Canada from $129.00 to $125.00 in a research report sent to investors on Thursday, The Fly reports.
-They currently have an outperform rating on the stock.
+Dollar Tree (NASDAQ:DLTR) had its price objective cut by equities researchers at Royal Bank of Canada from $129.00 to $125.00 in a research report issued on Wednesday, Benzinga reports.
+The firm currently has an “outperform” rating on the stock.
+Royal Bank of Canada’s price objective suggests a potential upside of 16.18% from the company’s current price.

-DLTR has been the topic of several other reports.
-Bank of America downgraded Dollar Tree from a buy rating to an underperform rating in a research note on Thursday, February 25th.
-Barclays raised their target price on Dollar Tree from $96.00 to $115.00 and gave the stock an equal weight rating in a report on Wednesday, November 25th.
-Piper Sandler increased their price target on Dollar Tree from $104.00 to $126.00 and gave the stock an overweight rating in a research note on Wednesday, November 25th.
+Other analysts have also issued reports about the stock.
+Morgan Stanley upped their price target on shares of Dollar Tree from $105.00 to $115.00 and gave the stock an “equal weight” rating in a research report on Wednesday, November 25th.
+Piper Sandler upped their price target on shares of Dollar Tree from $104.00 to $126.00 and gave the company an “overweight” rating in a research note on Wednesday, November 25th.
 They noted that the move was a valuation call.
-BMO Capital Markets cut their price target on Dollar Tree from $115.00 to $110.00 and set a market perform rating for the company in a research note on Thursday.
-Finally, JPMorgan Chase & Co. raised their price objective on Dollar Tree from $130.00 to $134.00 and gave the company an overweight rating in a research report on Tuesday, February 16th.
-One equities research analyst has rated the stock with a sell rating, six have assigned a hold rating, thirteen have assigned a buy rating and one has assigned a strong buy rating to the company.
-The company currently has an average rating of Buy and an average price target of $116.11.
+Gordon Haskett upgraded shares of Dollar Tree from a “hold” rating to a “buy” rating in a research note on Tuesday, November 24th.
+KeyCorp raised their price target on shares of Dollar Tree from $110.00 to $125.00 and gave the company an “overweight” rating in a research note on Wednesday, November 25th.
+Finally, UBS Group raised their price target on shares of Dollar Tree from $115.00 to $126.00 and gave the stock a “buy” rating in a report on Wednesday, November 25th.
+One research analyst has rated the stock with a sell rating, six have assigned a hold rating, thirteen have issued a buy rating and one has given a strong buy rating to the stock.
+Dollar Tree has an average rating of “Buy” and a consensus target price of $116.11.

+Dollar Tree declared that its Board of Directors has initiated a stock repurchase program on Wednesday, March 3rd that permits the company to repurchase $2.00 billion in outstanding shares.
+This repurchase authorization permits the company to repurchase up to 7.9% of its shares through open market purchases.
+Shares repurchase programs are usually a sign that the company’s board believes its stock is undervalued.

-In related news, Director Arnold S. Barron sold 3,978 shares of the business’s stock in a transaction that occurred on Friday, March 5th.
-The shares were sold at an average price of $101.47, for a total value of $403,647.66.
-Insiders own 1.40% of the company’s stock.
+In other Dollar Tree news, Director Arnold S. Barron sold 3,978 shares of the firm’s stock in a transaction dated Friday, March 5th.
+The stock was sold at an average price of $101.47, for a total value of $403,647.66.
+Company insiders own 1.40% of the company’s stock.

-A number of large investors have recently modified their holdings of DLTR.
-CX Institutional raised its stake in Dollar Tree by 82.5% in the fourth quarter.
-CX Institutional now owns 303 shares of the company’s stock worth $33,000 after buying an additional 137 shares in the last quarter.
-Freedman Financial Associates Inc. purchased a new position in Dollar Tree in the fourth quarter worth $34,000.
-Inspire Advisors LLC purchased a new position in Dollar Tree in the fourth quarter worth $41,000.
-Harel Insurance Investments & Financial Services Ltd. purchased a new position in Dollar Tree in the fourth quarter worth $43,000.
-Finally, Prospera Financial Services Inc purchased a new position in Dollar Tree in the third quarter worth $49,000.
-88.60% of the stock is owned by institutional investors.
+A number of large investors have recently made changes to their positions in DLTR.
+Park Avenue Securities LLC boosted its position in Dollar Tree by 36.3% in the third quarter.
+Park Avenue Securities LLC now owns 3,360 shares of the company’s stock worth $307,000 after purchasing an additional 894 shares during the last quarter.
+Raymond James & Associates raised its stake in shares of Dollar Tree by 0.6% in the third quarter.
+Raymond James & Associates now owns 103,900 shares of the company’s stock worth $9,490,000 after buying an additional 651 shares during the period.
+Alps Advisors Inc. bought a new stake in Dollar Tree during the 3rd quarter valued at approximately $278,000.
+Treasurer of the State of North Carolina raised its stake in Dollar Tree by 2.7% during the 3rd quarter.
+Treasurer of the State of North Carolina now owns 123,970 shares of the company’s stock valued at $11,323,000 after purchasing an additional 3,270 shares during the period.
+Finally, Prospera Financial Services Inc bought a new stake in Dollar Tree during the 3rd quarter valued at approximately $49,000.
+88.60% of the stock is currently owned by institutional investors and hedge funds.

 About Dollar Tree